Summary: in this tutorial, you will learn how to use the MariaDB create table

 In this syntax:

-• First, specify the name of the table that you want to create after the create table keywords.
-The table name must be unique within a database.
+- First, specify the name of the table that you want to create after the

-• Third, specify a list of columns for the table within the parentheses, the columns are separated by commas (,).
+option to conditionally create the new table only if it does not exist. - Third, specify a list of columns for the table within the parentheses, the columns are separated by commas (,).

-• Fourth, specify table constraints like primary key, foreign key, check, and unique after the column list.
+- Fourth, specify table constraints like primary key, foreign key, check, and unique after the column list.

-• Finally, optionally specify a storage engine for the table in the engine clause.
+clause.
 If you skip the storage engine, MariaDB will use the InnoDB by default.

 MariaDB has made InnoDB as the default storage engine since version 10.2.
 The InnoDB is a good transaction storage engine that supports ACID, referential integrity, and crash recovery.